mkloubert/jqChessBoard/README.md

 }
 ```

-_ctx.type_ can contain the following values:
+_ctx.type.class_ can contain the following values:

 * BISHOP
 * KING